kiinghideee/KPMG-Virtual-Internship/README.md

 # Introduction

 Sprocket Central Pty Ltd is a long-standing KPMG client whom specialises in high-quality bikes and accessible cycling accessories to riders.
-Their marketing team is looking to boost business by analysing their existing customer dataset to determine customer trends and behaviour.
+Their marketing team is looking to boost business by analyzing their existing customer dataset to determine customer trends and behavior.

 # Problem Statement
 Sprocket Central Pty Ltd needs help with its customer and transactions data.
 The organisation has a large dataset relating to its customers, but their team is unsure how to effectively analyse it to help optimise its marketing strategy.